front-end-intermediate/session-7/readme.md

 Super extends the app component.

-Review super in classes:

-`reference / extending-classes.html`
+Review super in classes: `reference / extending-classes.html`

 Note - bind() - creates a new function that, when called, has its `this` keyword set to the provided value.

-See:

-`reference / bind / index.html`

-`reference / bind / button.html`
+See: `reference / bind / index.html` and `reference / bind / button.html`

 ## State continued